Career Timeline of Aryna Sabalenka: Major Achievements and Milestones

 2014: Success at Grade 4 Events

 In 2014, Aryna Sabalenka excelled at Grade 4 events, reaching her first singles final at the Estonian Junior Open in June and winning her first singles title at the MTV Total Junior Cup in Finland in October.
-She also defended her Alatan Tour Cup doubles title with Nika Shytkouskaya and won the singles title.
+At the end of the season, she defended her Alatan Tour Cup doubles title with Nika Shytkouskaya and also won the singles title.

 2014: Junior Fed Cup

 In 2014, Serena Williams won the US Open.
-She was the last singles player to defend a US Open title before Sabalenka did so in 2024.
+Aryna Sabalenka became the first singles player to defend a US Open title since Serena Williams won the 2014 US Open, achieving the feat in 2024.

 2015: European Junior Championships

-In 2015, Aryna Sabalenka participated in the European Junior Championships, losing in the second round to Markéta Vondroušová.
+In 2015, Aryna Sabalenka only played in one tournament, the European Junior Championships, losing in the second round to Markéta Vondroušová.

 2015: Focus on Professional Events